giovanniPepi/eCommerce_ReactJS/README.md

-A hardware store made with React!
+A hardware store created with React!

+Using React Router to properly display each product info

 Images and information weere gathered from https://www.kabum.com.br/